 Dry and arid, with acacia trees lining red earth and surrounding statuesque termite towers, Meda Welabu is a pastoralist district known for its extreme heat and wild summer rains.
 Its education indicators were among the weakest in all of Ethiopia with primary school enrollment at just 46%, drop out rates at 22%, and approximately two thirds the number of girls attending school as compared to boys.

-The nearby Dello Mena District is blessed with emerald green hills and rainbows on many days, but it’s education indicators were just as striking: only half of school age children enrolled, drop-out rates at 18% and only three girls for every four boys attending school.
+The nearby Dello Mena District is blessed with emerald green hills and rainbows on many days, but it’s education indicators were just as striking: only half of school age children were enrolled, drop-out rates were at 18% and only three girls for every four boys attended school.

 In late 2013, we began a three-year project to transform the education system in these two districts: The Bale Zone Out of School Children Initiative.
-Working with 103 schools, we will enroll 28,599 children, decrease the drop out rate from 20% to 2% and increase the gender parity among students.
+Working with 103 schools, we set ourselves an ambitious target to enroll 28,599 out-of-school children, decrease the drop out rate from 20% to 2% and increase the gender parity among students.

-Our early childhood education strategy will encourage parents to send their aspiring scholars to school at a young age, inspiring education as a household value and resulting in children starting primary school at the appropriate age.
+Our early childhood education strategy encouraged parents to send their aspiring scholars to school at a young age, inspiring education as a household value and resulting in children starting primary school at the appropriate age.

 Teacher professional development programs and improvements in the quality of school learning environments will bring achievement and attitude changes across the board, and will help reduce drop outs.

 This project was only possible with the support of our many donors and Educate a Child, who matched every dollar donated.